Democratic rep jokes about withholding Lysol shipments to Kentucky in swipe at McConnell

 THE CORONAVIRUS OUTBREAK STATE-BY-STATE

-Malinowski noted that he was seeing some "thumbs up" from constituents participating in the livestrem, but then clarified, "I think that's a fantasy and I don't think it's going to work that way."
+Malinowski noted that he was seeing some "thumbs up" from constituents participating in the livestream, but then clarified, "I think that's a fantasy and I don't think it's going to work that way."

 The National Republican Congressional Committee blasted Malinowski's comments as "disgusting."